 At Warren Farm we teach high quality phonics to ensure the children have the best start possible in reading and writing.
 We understand that good quality phonics will enable children to secure the key skills of word recognition and decoding which will enable children to read both accurately and fluently.

-We teach phonics systematically using ‘Jolly Phonics’, building on prior progress to ensure the best start for reading and writing.
-Phonics sessions are planned and delivered using the Government’s agreed phonics programme ‘Letters and Sounds’, which covers word recognition and decoding.
+We teach phonics systematically using the 'Phonic Bug' scheme.
+Phonics sessions are planned and delivered building on prior progress to ensure the best start for reading and writing.
 This ensures confident application for skills which results in fluency.

 Speaking and listening: